Legal

 Tell us about hazards

 Please give us safe access and accurate information, and tell us about anything hazardous up there: asbestos, faulty or concealed wiring, structural issues, or a vermin problem.
+In particular, if you are aware of any asbestos on the property you are obliged to tell us where it is and to provide any report or documentation that mentions it during the quoting stage, before we book the job — this keeps our crew safe and the work compliant.
 If we find an undisclosed hazard we may pause the work and re-quote, so it’s done safely and properly.

 Roof access is at our option